RobertoLai/Demos/D3.js demos/README.md

 # D3.js demos...

-## Simple snippets to explore the library D3.js
+## Simple snippets for exploring the D3.js library

 Tested only on Chrome and Firefox